Skip to main content

 MagicLookUp

-The MagicLookUp field is a field attached to a MagicLink field.
+The MagicLookUp field is a field attached to a OneWayLink or TwoWayLink field.
 It is a dynamic computed field, and the cell itself does not store any value.

 Return a sample fragment of the result (containing only field types and attributes).